 Having an upset stomach blows—especially when it leaves you doubled over in pain.
-Add to that cramping, nausea, or diarrhea, and it becomes near impossible to deal with day-to-day tasks.
-While it's a good idea to keep your diet simple during these periods (think clear broth and saltine crackers), certain foods can actually double as upset stomach remedies.
+Add to that cramping, nausea, belly bloating, or diarrhea, and it becomes near impossible to deal with day-to-day tasks.
+While it's a good idea to keep your diet simple during these periods (think: clear broth and saltine crackers), certain foods can actually double as upset stomach remedies.
 Here, the best food to settle a struggling tum.
 (Psst...you can also make these simple recipes that help an upset stomach.)

-There's a reason bananas remain a recommended energy booster for marathon runners: bananas are easily digestible and generally won't upset your stomach.
+There's a reason bananas remain a recommended energy booster for marathon runners: Bananas are easily digestible and generally won't upset your stomach.
 (Marathoner or not, here's why you should eat a banana before your next workout.)
-Plus, bananas help with an upset stomach because they contain pectin, which helps to naturally firm bowel movements.
+Plus, bananas help with an upset stomach because they contain pectin, which helps to naturally initiate bowel movements.

 Add another tropical fruit to the list of tummy soothers.
 Eating papaya encourages digestion, eases indigestion, and helps with constipation.
-The magic is in the enzymes papain and chymopapain, which help break down proteins and soothe the stomach by promoting a healthy acidic environment.
-Since papayas are often hard to come by, look for papaya extract tablets.
+The magic is in the enzymes papain and chymopapain, which help break down proteins and settle an upset stomach by promoting a healthy acidic environment.
+If you can't find fresh papayas, consider papaya extract tablets.
 (Discover these plant-based, high-protein foods that are also easy to digest.)

-When your stomach is feeling topsy-turvy, it's a good idea to stick to bland, white foods like rice, toast, or boiled potatoes.
-Besides not putting added stress on an already-sensitive digestive system, these foods help ease diarrhea by absorbing fluids and adding bulk to your stool.
+When your stomach is feeling topsy-turvy, it's a good idea to stick to bland foods like white rice, toast, or boiled potatoes.
+Besides not putting added stress on an already-sensitive digestive system, these stomach-settling foods help ease diarrhea by absorbing fluids and adding bulk to your stool.
 (Then, when you're back to feeling better, you should opt for whole-grain foods such as brown rice and quinoa, since these are higher in fiber, antioxidants, and other nutrients.)

 Like bananas, apples are a good source of pectin, which helps to reduce the symptoms of diarrhea.
-If you are dealing with an upset stomach, skip apples in favor of applesauce since the cooked-down apples will be much easier to digest.
+If you are dealing with an upset stomach, skip sliced apples in favor of applesauce since the cooked-down apples will be much easier to digest.
 Cinnamon also promotes good digestion, so sprinkle a little on top for even more stomach-soothing benefits.

 Most dairy can be difficult to digest, but a serving of plain yogurt can have quite the opposite effect.
 The key is to make sure you're choosing a yogurt that is labeled as having "active cultures."
-These cultures will increase the number of good bacteria in your gut, aiding in digestion and reducing the uncomfortable feeling of being bloated.
+These cultures will increase the number of good bacteria in your gut for a healthy stomach, aiding in digestion and reducing the uncomfortable feeling of being bloated.
 Ideally, choose organic plain yogurt.